AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/docs/uspstf_guidelines/example_request_reponse.md

-# USPSTF Guideline Example Request Response

-The USPSTF guidelines provide two distinct CDS capabilities:

-1. Given a specific set of data elements, determine if a patient should have an ASCVD Risk Assessment calculated
+# USPSTF Statin Use for the Primary Prevention of Cardiovascular Disease in Adults

-2. Given an ASCVD score and specific data elements, determine if a patient should receive statin treatment
+Given a current ASCVD score and specific data elements, this USPSTF guideline determines if a patient should:

-For the purposes of this pilot, the first guideline, which determines if a patient is eligible for ASCVD risk calculation, will be performed by the EHR.
-The second guideline, which determines if the patient should receive statin treatment, will be defined using CQL and executed via the CQL Execution Service.
+* **start** a low-to-moderate intensity statin _(USPTF grade B recommendation)_
+* **consider/discuss** starting a low-to-moderate intensity statin _(USPTF grade C recommendation)_
+* or neither of the above

+This USPSTF CDS artifact is only appropriate when a 10-year ASCVD risk score calculation is indicated.
+Before launching this CDS artifact, the EHR should first:

+* determine if the patient meets the criteria to calculate the 10-year ASCVD risk score
+* calculate the 10-year ASCVD risk score _(if the patient meets the criteria)_

+If the patient does not meet the criteria to calculate the 10-year ASCVD risk, or if the clinician chooses _not_ to calculate the 10-year ASCVD risk, then the USPSTF Statin Use for the Primary Prevention of Cardiovascular Disease in Adults CDS should not be used.

-The remainder of this document provides additional details about the CQL Execution Service API for invoking the USPSTF-based artifact for "Statin Use for the Primary Prevention of CVD in Adults."
+The USPSTF Statin Use for the Primary Prevention of Cardiovascular Disease in Adults CDS is defined using CQL and executed via the CQL Execution Service.
+The remainder of this document provides additional details about the CQL Execution Service API for invoking this artifact.

 ## Necessary Data Elements